arjungandhi/arjungandhi.com/content/projects/art/trees.md

 ---
 ### About The Project

-Life and the path we walk can be thought of as a tree, each desicion we make representing a different branch, a different path we choose to follow.
+Life and the path we walk can be thought of as a tree, each decision we make representing a different branch, a different path we choose to follow.
 So this project is all about generating a tree that represents your future.

 #### How to use it